-Do not operate your dryer at temperatures below 45° F (7° C).
+Do not operate your dryer at temperatures below $45^{\circ}$ F ( $7^{\circ}$ C).
 At lower temperatures, the dryer might not shut off at the end of an automatic cycle.
 This can result in longer drying times.
 The dryer must not be installed or stored in an area where it will be exposed to water and/or weather.
 Check code requirements.
 Some codes limit, or do not permit, installation of the dryer in garages, closets, mobile homes or sleeping quarters.
 Contact your local building inspector.

-- A level floor with a maximum slope of 1 inch (2.5 cm) under entire dryer.
-Clothes may not tumble properly, and automatic sensor cycles may not operate correctly if dryer is not level. - For a garage installation, you will need to place the dryer at least 18 inches (46 cm) above the floor.
+- The floor must be level, with a maximum slope of 1 inch (2.5 cm) under the entire dryer.
+Clothes may not tumble properly, and automatic sensor cycles may not operate correctly if the dryer is not level. - For a garage installation, you will need to place the dryer at least 18 inches (46 cm) above the floor.
 If using a pedestal, you will need 18 inches (46 cm) to the bottom of the dryer.